 Other records available at the Queensland State Archives which may be of value include:

-Various resources, including books, articles, manuscripts and the like, which may help with family history research can be located via the online search catalogue.
+The State Library of Queensland holds various resources, including books, articles, manuscripts and the like, which may help with family history research can be located via the online search catalogue.
 The State Library holds copies of the following resources which may prove useful for family history research:

 Note: Another resource (including genealogies) which may assist research on families with connections to the Torres Strait Islanders is the Reports of the Cambridge Anthropological Expedition to the Torres Straits which can be accessed via Internet Archive.
 Alfred Cort Haddon (1855–1940) was a highly influential British anthropologist and ethnologist who led an expedition during 1898 and 1899, which conducted ethnographical research in the Torres Strait, New Guinea, and Borneo.
 The main results of this expedition were compiled in a series of volumes, written by various contributors – including genealogies compiled by W.H.R.
 Rivers.
 The reports contain information on a broad variety of languages from the region, including grammatical guides and vocabularies.